Githubfevcee/AIreadmeTest/README.md

 # Human-Motion-AI
 Human-Motion-AI aims to simulate human movement behavior using artificial inteligence.
 The Unity project is based on the [Walker scenario](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Learning-Environment-Examples.md#walker) from the [Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents) and incorporates various optimizations.

 **Please note that this documentation keeps track of all steps performed, including those that were unsuccessful.
 This allows inexperienced developers to evaluate and understand the procedure to gain new knowledge.
 This documentation captures parts of my learning progress in machine learning and specifically about reinforcement learning in Unity and is intended to be helpful for developers working on similar projects.
-My recommendation is to read the complete documentation first to prevent errors.
+My recommendation is to read the complete documentation first to prevent avoidable errors.
 Background knowledge, helpful tips and links are included.**

-## Steps of optimisation
+## Steps of Optimisation
-- [x] Training environments
+- [x] Training
 - [x] Hyperparameter
 - [x] Scripts
 - [ ] Implementation of [Marathon](https://github.com/Unity-Technologies/marathon-envs)

 The project is work in progress.
 Unprocessed optimisation methods may be subject of change.

-## Training environments
+## Training
 In order to generate a custom AI model, it is advisable to first optimize the training process and tailor it to the available hardware.

+### Hardware Utilization

 Following components were used creating Human-Motion-AI:
 - CPU: AMD Ryzen 9-5900X[^1]
 - GPU: RTX 4090[^2]
 - RAM: 32GB[^3]